 Students who have not supplied the following information by the programme start date risk being withdrawn from the programme.

 1. Secure your work placement:

-- Students based in Dunedin - to reduce pressure on local clinics, we will support you in arranging work placement in Dunedin.
+- Students based in Dunedin - to reduce pressure on local clinics please don't contact local clinics directly, they have requested that we manage this for them.
+We will do our best support you in arranging work placement in Dunedin.
+Please note, some 'out of town' placements may be required to ensure you gain enough hours to meet your programme requirements.
 You can email our Workplace Co-ordinator, Katie Prasad at Katie.Prasad@op.ac.nz and she will make contact with you.

 - Students based outside of Dunedin - to secure work placement at a clinic you will need to introduce yourself to your prospective work placement supervisor and let them know of your work experience requirements.